Flight-Free-UK/flight_free_uk_website/source/posts_travel/a-world-of-experience.html.markdown

 It takes longer, and it costs more, but that is all part of coming to terms with what sustainable travel means.
 When we internalise the costs of the emissions we generate, it gives us a much better appreciation of the true impact of moving yourself from one side of the planet to the other.

-> "Not flying takes longer, and costs more, but that is all part of coming to terms with what sustainable travel means."
+> Not flying takes longer, and costs more, but that is all part of coming to terms with what sustainable travel means.

 On the ferry, the accommodation was a shared dorm – just a wide-open shared floor with futons available for anyone.
 Despite having a capacity of 40, it only had around four people in it, so we all spread out and made the area our home.
 One of my dorm mates was a chef who had worked in Japan, New York and Paris.
 His extended separation from Paris (where he learned French) and New York (where he learned English) meant that the line between the two languages had begun to fade, which made speaking to him an interesting process.